jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 ## sam to bam file conversion

-The next step is to convert our sam file to a bam (Binary Alignment Map file).
-This gets our file ready to be read by angsd – the program we're going to use to call SNPs (type of variants known as "single nucleotide polymorphisms").
+The next step is to convert our sam files to bam (Binary Alignment Map) files using the module `samtools`.
+This step prepares our files to be read by angsd – the program we're going to use to call SNPs (type of variants known as "single nucleotide polymorphisms").

 ```html
 for filename in *.sam